NVIDIA/aistore/docs/cli/object.md

 `ais object put FILE BUCKET/OBJECT_NAME --archpath ARCH_PATH`

 Append a file to an existing archive in a specified bucket.
+More exactly, the command allows to append any reader (e.g., an open file) to an existing object formatted as one of the supported archives.

-`ARCH_PATH` defines a path inside the archive for the new file.
+Environment variable `ARCH_PATH` defines the path inside the archive for the new file.

 ## Examples